Arnabds/equity-vs-commodity/README.md

 </ul>

 ---

+<h3 id="Motivation">Motivation</h3>

+The stock market is complex - volatile, multifactorial, and often lacking actionable data.
+Our mission was to address this challenge through rigorous analysis, innovative feature engineering, and robust forecasting techniques.
+Our study is centered on technical indicators rather than developing an algorithmic trading strategy.
+Our objective is to evaluate whether machine learning models can predict future stock price movements.
+While our approach does not directly aim to maximize trading profits, it offers valuable insights that traders and analysts can incorporate into broader strategic decisions.

 <h3 id="Pre-analysis">Pre-analysis</h3>

 We began by studying the time series of gold commodity prices.
 Using data imported from Yahoo Finance, we performed time series analyses.
 The available data included `Volume`, `High`, `Low`, `Open`, and `Close` prices, but we focused solely on `Close` prices for analysis.
 Our pre-analysis revealed that while ARIMA achieved theoretical stationarity, residual volatility persisted, even beyond GARCH's control.
 This underscores the need for additional predictive variables beyond historical prices to better understand market behavior.